While Lynching is synonymous with racism in the American South in the late 1800s, it can trace its origins back to Ireland.

 Locals have erected a plaque commemorating the event and claiming that the famous term originated in the western county.

-However, most historians believe that a cunning local invented or exaggerated to tale to draw tourism to the area in the 19th century after the term was already commonly known.
+However, most historians believe that a cunning local invented or exaggerated tales to draw tourism to the area in the 19th century, after the term was already commonly known.

 The term, therefore, is more likely to date back to two Lynches in 18th-century Virginia.

-Charles Lynch as a Quaker and planter during the American Revolution.
-Lynch headed an informal tribunal that punished British loyalists during the war and he implored Congress to pass a law that exonerated him of any wrongdoing while he headed the court.
+Charles Lynch was a Quaker and planter during the American Revolution.
+Lynch headed an informal tribunal that punished British loyalists during the war, and he implored Congress to pass a law exonerating him of any wrongdoing while he served on the court.
 The term "Lynch Laws" became common thereafter.

-The laws allegedly gave Lynch the authority to punish suspected wrongdoers without having to bother with a formal, legal trial.
+The laws allegedly gave Lynch the authority to punish suspected wrongdoers without having to hold a formal legal trial.

 Charles Lynch first referenced the term "Lynch Law" in a private letter in 1782, making him the most likely origin of the word.

 William Lynch, on the other hand, also headed a tribunal dealing with British loyalists in the aftermath of the American Revolution.
-William Lynch reportedly punished the loyalists with the help of his neighbors, but his link to the infamous term didn't surface until the 1830s.
+William Lynch reportedly punished the Loyalists with the help of his neighbors, but his association with the infamous term didn't surface until the 1830s.

 While Charles and William Lynch both appear to have taken the law into their own hands to punish people who had wronged them, there is little evidence that they ever killed anyone.